Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 They slay the widow and the stranger, and murder the fatherless [they 'commit sins'].
 7 Yet they say, The LORD shall not see, neither shall the God of Jacob regard it.
 8 Understand, ye brutish among the people: and ye fools, when will ye be wise?
 9 He that planted the ear, shall he not hear? he that formed the eye, shall he not see?
 (Psalms 94:6-9)

-For thou hast trusted [while remaining] in thy wickedness: thou hast said, None seeth me.
-Thy wisdom and thy knowledge, it hath perverted thee; and thou hast said in thine heart, I am, and none else beside me.
+For thou hast trusted in ['trusted' in Yahuweh, while remaining in] thy wickedness: thou hast said, None seeth me.
+Thy wisdom [your so-called 'wisdom'] and thy knowledge [what you 'think' you know], it hath perverted thee; and thou hast said in thine heart, I am, and none else beside me.
 (Isaiah 47:10)

-We then see in the Proverbs passage, that it is the wicked whose lamps shall be extinguished!
+We then see in the above Proverbs passage, that it is the 'wicked' whose lamps shall be put out, the 'wicked' whose lamps shall be extinguished!

 So we must ask, "Who are the wicked?"